 Here's what you need to do

-- Go to the St. Thomas More College channel in your PAWS account and click the"Self-Declare" button.
+- Go to the St. Thomas More College channel in your PAWS account and click the"Declare as STM Student" button.

 Find STM Classes in PAWS

 - Any U of S student can register in classes taught by St. Thomas More College.

 - St. Thomas More College classes are U of S credit courses.

 STM classes are listed in PAWS along with Arts & Science sections.